amasmiller/savaccine/input/README.md

-This file should contain:
+This directory should contain:

 - a valid `credentials.json` file if the `--alert-rate` argument is passed to `vaccineChecker.py`.
 This file should contain the authentication credentials for an SMTP server and login and email recipients for status messages to be sent to.
-Example 'credentials.json' file:
+Example `credentials.json` file:
 ```
 {
 "email" : "foo@gmail.com",